 Wow – the golden calf story is so creepy, isn’t it?
+What a contrast to the story of the ark of the covenant.
 I guess I need to show a little understanding.
 Israel didn’t know God very well.
-And here they certainly dodged obliteration.
 How fitting that a man who had received His Father’s mercy (Moses) was so willing to give the same grace to his companions.

-As the journey is resumed the people make their contributions to preparations for the tabernacle.
+As the journey is resumed the people make their contributions to preparations for the tabernacle and everything in it.
 It is important to keep sight of the fact that Yahweh’s dwelling was, and is, within the hearts of His people.
 The tabernacle was a visible reflection of the glory of God.
 Everything placed within it and around it was a copy of what is in heaven.
 This is key as you read, because it is easy to focus on this earthly “tent” rather on the one in heaven (passages below).

 We also begin the book of Leviticus.
 Exodus is the context for understanding the purpose of the tabernacle.
 The Jews had spent 430 years in bondage in Egypt.
 Now it was time to shift focus.
 The sacrifices, the priests, and the ceremonies of Leviticus were given to enhance the people’s connection with God.
 And there were millions of people!

-Check these out as you read – some major insight and perspective!
+Check these out as you read, providing some major insight and perspective!

 “We heard Him say, ‘I will destroy this temple made with hands, and in three days I will build another made without hands.’” – Mark 14:58